 The transportation market has undergone significant changes since the first iPhone hit the market in 2007.
-A huge popularity of ride-sharing mobile apps, as well as Uber’s launch in 2009, made possible for entrepreneurs to earn extra profits from centuries old taxicab industry.
+Huge popularity of ride-sharing mobile apps, as well as Uber’s launch in 2009, made possible for entrepreneurs to earn extra profits from centuries-old taxicab industry.

 A little bit about Uber itself.
 The ride-sharing company operates in 60+ countries, has been recently valued at $68 billion and raised $8.81 billion according to CrunchBase.